 — Robert A. Heinlein

-When you’re secure, you accept what you can’t change about yourself, and you improve the rest.
+When you’re secure, you accept what you can’t change and improve what you can.
 Also, you don’t compare yourself to others because you know we’re all infinitely different.
-Everyone is on a distinct journey through life; therefore, no one even has the same desired finish line.
+Everyone is on a distinct journey through life; no one even has the same desired finish line.

 So, never compare yourself to anyone other than your past self.